Rpersie/Speech-Recognition/README.md

 The right features to extract from audio depends on the use case we are working with.

 ## Understanding the Problem Statement for our Speech-to-Text Project

-We might be on the verge of having too many screens around us.
-It seems like every day, new versions of common objects are “re-invented” with built-in wifi and bright touchscreens.
-A promising antidote to our screen addiction is voice interfaces.

-TensorFlow recently released the Speech Commands Datasets.
-It includes 65,000 one-second long utterances of 30 short words, by thousands of different people.
-We’ll build a speech recognition system that understands simple spoken commands.